 Feeling like the end of the line, Hiva Oa in the Marquesas Islands of French Polynesia is a place where time beautifully stands still.
 It’s no surprise why the likes of Paul Gauguin and Jacques Brel called this place home, with such incredible natural beauty and the friendliest of folks.
 On foot or on horseback, by boat or on your very own road trip – uncover bays hiding sleepy hamlets, head down to beaches with golden sand, and stand next to ancient statues taller than NBA stars.
-I visited Hiva Oa while backpacking across the South Pacific Islands.
+I visited Hiva Oa while backpacking across the South Pacific Islands in 2016 and have since returned for a second visit.
 Here’s my personal list of the top things to do in Hiva Oa.

 Nobody really knows why this tiki statue is smiling for the last few centuries.
 It’s lonesomely located in a forest with nothing around but the occasional visitor.
 Nonetheless, the smiling tiki is one of the cutest statues you’ll ever see, as far as statues go.
 Was the sculptor happy when they carved this one out?
 Perhaps high on something?
 Perhaps it’s a signal from aliens?
 You be the judge!

-Hiva Oa may be a sleepy little South Pacific island, but it was home to two mega celebrities, believe it or not.
-Belgian poet/singer/actor Jacques Brel and French painter Paul Gauguin, both spent their final years in paradise.
-A pilgrimage to their final resting spot is a must for any visitor the island.
+Hiva Oa may be a sleepy little South Pacific island, but it was home to two mega-celebrities, believe it or not.
+Belgian poet/singer/actor Jacques Brel and French painter Paul Gauguin spent their final years in paradise.
+A pilgrimage to their final resting spot is a must for any visitor to the island.
 From ‘downtown’ Atuona, head up the hill to the Calvary Cemetery (Cimetière Calvaire), where Gauguin and Brel rest among common islanders and former Christian missionaries.
 The view from up here is superb, as is just about any spot on the island.

 Tahuata is the smallest inhabited island in the Marquesas and just happens to be a quick boat ride from Hiva Oa, making it a perfect option for an adventurous day trip.
 Enjoy the scenic ride to the island, often accompanied by manta rays, and visit the sleepy village of Hapatoni.
 You’ll walk along the ancient ‘royal road’, meet locals artists and see what it was like to sacrifice humans back in the day.
 For lunch, skip over to a small rowboat that will drop you off at your very own beach.
 As your crew prepares a delicious BBQ lunch, go for a dip in the warm ocean water and wave hello to lucky yachties anchored out in front.